rahmanmd1/SpringDataBase/README.md

 ## Getting Started

-Clone and Import the maven project in your worskSpace.
+####Clone and Import the maven project in your worskSpace.
+####Run the SQL script : DBScript.sql

 ### Prerequisites

-Java, Spring core and basic database concept.
+Java, Spring core, Apache DBCP ( Database Pooling)  and basic database concept.

 ## Running the tests